 The dearth of female chefs is not particular to Africans only.
 One reason professional cooking is dominated by men is because it can be very physical.
 Especially during the early stages of the chef’s career.
 It requires long hours on one’s feet, heavy lifting, enduring cuts and burns.
 African women are often great cooks, the challenges are the steps one has to go through before becoming a chef.
 That can be the deterrent factor.

-Speaking of continental style, you have a luncheon and book signing at NYU in New York City this coming Friday, please tell us more about that and your previous writings.
+Speaking of continental style, you have a luncheon and book signing at NYU in New York City coming up, please tell us more about that and your previous writings.
 And why do you not have a food column in the New York Times yet?

 Hahahaha!
 The New York Times has not offered me a column yet.
 Friday, the 12th of April at NYU will be the culmination of an event that begins today (April 11) around a conference on food and economics.
 The idea of the conference is the brainchild of Dr. Yaw Nyarko (professor of economics at NYU).
 He will be joined in the panel discussion by my friend Jessica Harris, a renowned food historian who wrote extensively about African cuisine.
 Also in the panel will be Mexican scholar, Dr. Marco Hernandez De Cuella whose body of work comprises essays on the influence of African cuisine in Mexico.
 It will be an opportunity to sign my book Yolele!
 Recipes from the Heart of Senegal.